lzdanski/airflow/docs/README.rst

     docs/start_doc_server.sh

-Then, view your docs at ``localhost:8000``, if you are using a virtual machine e.g WSL2, you need to find the WSL2 machine IP address and in your browser replace "0.0.0.0" with it ``http://n.n.n.n:8000``, where n.n.n.n will be the IP of the WSL2.
+Then, view your docs at ``localhost:8000``.
+If you use a virtual machine, e.g WSL2, you need to find the WSL2 machine IP address and replace "0.0.0.0" in your browser with the IP address.
+For example, ``http://n.n.n.n:8000``, where n.n.n.n is the WSL2 machine IP address.

 Troubleshooting
 ---------------